Making the Elite: Top Jobs, Disparities, and Solutions: Caste and Affirmative Action in India

 \section{Caste and Affirmative Action in India}

-This section provides a brief overview of the origin and limitations of caste-based affirmative action policies in India.
-Consistent with the practice of affirmative action policies in public-sector jobs and public universities, I focus on two main caste groups: advantaged and disadvantaged castes.
+Consistent with the practice of affirmative action policies in India, \emph{this paper focuses on two caste groups}: advantaged (``upper") and disadvantaged (``lower") castes.
+This section provides a brief history of caste-based affirmative action policies in India and its present limitations.
+I will also emphasize that categorizations of ``caste" have constantly interacted with social class and have been forged over political and historical processes spanning decades.

 The first provisions for uplifting ``depressed'' or socioeconomically disadvantaged classes of Indian society were made possible after the Government of India Act of 1919 established self-governing institutions (i.e., provisional assemblies and central legislative assemblies), which introduced limited self-government to a majority British-controlled India.
-The depressed classes represented in these institutions, under the leadership of Dr. B.R.
-Ambedkar, demanded reservation of seats (quotas) in legislative bodies, special educational concessions, and recruitment in public-sector jobs.
 The Government of India Act of 1935 replaced the words ``depressed classes'' with ``Scheduled Castes'' \citep{bayly2008}.

-B.R.
-Ambedkar's demands were formally accepted in 1946 during deliberations of the first Constituent Assembly, which was tasked with drafting the constitution for independent India \citep{bayly2008}.
 Many articles of the Constitution of India, ratified in 1949, formalized reservation-based affirmative action policies in legislatures, higher-educational institutions, and government jobs for the so-called ``backward" classes.
 Backward classes were intended to include not only members of Scheduled Castes (SCs) and Scheduled Tribes (STs), but also those from the Other Backward Classes (OBCs).
 These provisions begged an obvious question: what determines ``backwardness''?